D-Pow/mock-requests/ReadMe.md

 so they function as normal while still giving you the mocks you want.
 * This can easily be used alongside `jest` for testing!
 As long as `fetch` and `XMLHttpRequest` are defined in a test setup file, you can use this library as normal to mock all async responses.
+* **Dynamically update mock responses** based on request payloads and the previous mock response object

 ## Installation